 Oily men of the world unite!!
-We need make sure our stuff is real!!
+We need to make sure our oil is real!!
+And how do we test essential oils?
 Well, at the very least not going to burn our face off hey?
 Anyway, a friend of mine who has been – let’s say dubiously – watching my little journey to date arrived at my place the other day with a bottle of lemon essential oils in his sweaty little man-mit!
 He told me that he went to a trade show for his work (he is a chef) and he got the oils in one of the swag bags.
 It was given to him to use in food and he wanted to give it to me as he is far from a believer in all things oils.

 “Besides” he said… “It smells like you did after that bucks party” – So much for not reading my posts hey!
 We opened the vial and OMG… it smelled like the lemons had been left in the sun for a year before they were made into an ‘oil’.
 He reckoned they were cheap rubbish and I think he was right.
 He wanted to know how he could tell if they were real?
 We made a few checks and we agreed they weren’t.
 So, of course now I feel that I should share with the rest of you how to go about testing essential oils to make sure what you have is the real deal!